The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | +31.4% | $0.12 (2001) | $1.84 (2025) |

-SF stock fits growth-and-income investors who want dividend expansion from a wealth management and investment banking business rather than a high current payout.
-The yield is low (below 2%), and at 1.98% it sits modestly above the 5-year average of 1.85%, so income alone is not the draw.
-Four consecutive years of increases and a 9.4% long-run CAGR are the real story.
-The trade-off is clear: investors get a fast-growing dividend backed by a conservative 28.4% payout ratio, but they accept a yield that will not satisfy income-first portfolios today.
+SF stock fits growth-and-income investors who want dividend expansion from a wealth management and investment banking business rather than a high starting yield.
+The current yield of 1.69% is classified as low (below 2%), and it sits only modestly above the 5-year average of 1.58%, so income from day one is limited.
+What the stock offers instead is a 9.4% annualized growth rate over 32 years and a 26.8% payout ratio that keeps the dividend well-covered.
+The trade-off is straightforward: investors accept a low current yield in exchange for a dividend that has grown at a meaningful pace over time.

 | Payment Date | Amount per Share |